Personally Identifiable Information (PII)

 What Is PII?

-PII is sometimes called "notice-triggering data" because the State of California Information Practices Act of 1977 requires that Personally Identifiable Information (PII) is appropriately protected and that affected individuals must be notified of any reasonable suspicion of a compromise of that protection.
-The University is responsible for complying with these legal requirements and for providing employees with information about requirements and responsibilities relating to PII.
+PII is sometimes called "notice-triggering data" because the State of California Information Practices Act of 1977 requires that personally identifiable information (PII) is appropriately protected and that affected individuals must be notified of any reasonable suspicion of a compromise of that protection.
+UC Santa Cruz is responsible for complying with these legal requirements and for providing employees with information about requirements and responsibilities relating to PII.

 *Credit card information is also regulated by the Payment Card Industry (PCI) Data Security Standard.